Young and up-and-coming authors often ask me for advice on the craft of writing. Especially the art of writing books.

-I have no idea what Mr. Chan believes or has written about this (I’ve only read one of his books because Patheos asked me to review it), but I seriously doubt that he teaches what this fan of his claims.
+I have no idea what Mr. Chan believes or practices, but I seriously doubt that he teaches what this fan of his claims.

 Another example: A self-professing fan and follower of John Piper was going around saying that only Reformed people are theologically correct, and therefore, everyone who doesn’t follow Calvin’s 5-points is a heretic and is in danger of hell-fire.